Isaak Prezent: Prezent's cooperation with Lysenko

-Prezent first met Lysenko at the Congress of Geneticists and Breeders in 1929, but it was not until 1934 that they started closely cooperating in Lysenko's lab in Odessa.
+Prezent first met Lysenko at the Congress of Geneticists and Breeders in 1929, but it was not until 1934 that they started closely cooperating in Lysenko's lab in Odesa.
 By that time, Lysenko was already following Michurin's version of Lamarckism, but he was not yet associating his work in the field of genetics with any political positions.
 However, after 1934, Prezent began introducing Lysenko to Marxist theory and party politics, which led to increasingly political tone of Lysenko's pronouncements, as well as to both Lysenko and Prezent denouncing Mendelian genetics.
 Prezent's influence on Lysenko was not limited to the philosophical and political aspects of the latter's work.
 Despite Prezent's lack of formal education in biology, he was one of Lysenko's main sources of information on Darwinism.

 Lysenko eventually produced a pseudo-scientific synthesis of Michurin's evolutionary biology, Prezent's philosophy of science, and Stalinist political theory that came to be known as Lysenkoism.
 Lysenko's teachings were based on his concept of "natural cooperation", as opposed to Darwin's idea of natural selection that he rejected.
-According to Lysenko, not only that the acquired characteristics of organisms were inheritable, but it was even possible for organisms of one species to transform into another species by acquiring appropriate characteristics over the course of their lives.
-The proponents of Lysenkoism advocated for the use of these "findings" in agriculture in order to increase yields, and alleviate the consequences of the Soviet famine of 1932-33.
+According to Lysenko, not only were the acquired characteristics of organisms inheritable, but it was even possible for organisms of one species to transform into another species by acquiring appropriate characteristics over the course of their lives.
+The proponents of Lysenkoism advocated for the use of these "findings" in agriculture in order to increase yields, and alleviate the consequences of the Soviet famine of 1930–1933.

 While many of Lysenko's views on agriculture, as well as his prominence, predated his cooperation with Prezent, it was only after 1934 that his debate with the mainstream geneticists became politicized.
 In that period, and with the full support of Stalin, many of the Soviet geneticists were purged or at least fired.
 In 1935 and 1936 Lysenko and Prezent brought the debates over genetics to the center of party politics.
 In those two years, the so-called "Academy Sessions" took place.
 It was a series of scientific debates chaired by Stalin himself, where Lysenko and Prezent counterposed their views to those of mainstream geneticists.
 The entire time, Prezent was extremely active in presenting Lysenko's works publicly as acts of genius.
 The full triumph came during a conference in 1948, when Lysenko announced genetics to be a bourgeois pseudoscience, and that the Central Committee supported such stance.
-After this, any serious engagement with non-Lysenkoist genetics became impossible in the Soviet union until 1964, especially at Lysenko-headed VASKhNIL, and Prezent-headed MGU Department of Darwinism.
+After this, any serious engagement with non-Lysenkoist genetics became impossible in the Soviet Union until 1964, especially at Lysenko-headed VASKhNIL, and Prezent-headed MGU Department of Darwinism.

 Death

-Isaak Prezent died of cancer on January 6, 1969 in Moscow.
+Isaak Prezent died of cancer on 6 January 1969 in Moscow.
 It was only several days after being dismissed from VASKhNIL.

 Awards

-In 1943, Prezent was awarded Order of the Red Banner of Labour.
+In 1943, Prezent was awarded the Order of the Red Banner of Labour.